thymeleaf/thymeleaf-docs/docs/articles/thymeleaf3migration.md

 of server-side variables in your CSS and Javascript files, or to generate plain text content as, for example, in e-mail composing.

-In order to have all Thymeleaf features avaible for the textual modes, a new syntax has been introduced.
+In order to have all Thymeleaf features available for the textual modes, a new syntax has been introduced.
 For example, you can iterate like:

 ```text